-Sprint leaks tease $400 family switcher offer, Total Equipment Protection for iPhoneAlex Wagner - Deputy Managing Editor, News Desk
+Sprint leaks tease $400 family switcher offer, Total Equipment Protection for iPhoneAlex Wagner - Editorial Director of News and Content

 Looks like Ting isn't the only carrier that's planning to tempt customers on other carriers with a switcher offer.
 According to an internal Sprint document that was leaked to Android Police, the Now Network will offer a $400 credit to new customers that sign up for three to five lines of service.
 All of the lines must be smartphones, and at least one of the lines has to be a port-in from another carrier.
 Additionally, all of the lines must be signed up for an Everything Data Share plan or Simply Everything Share plan.
 Once a group of customers meet all of those requirements, they'll be given a $400 credit on the spot that can then be put toward their new phones.
 The offer will run from Jan.
 18 through Feb.
 28.